chimo/tt-rssToSN/README.md

 # Intro

+**2012/02/23 Update:** There is an [offical plugin](http://tt-rss.org/redmine/projects/tt-rss/wiki/Plugins) for this that uses the "Bookmark" StatusNet feature (instead of a regular notice).

 A "[Tiny Tiny RSS](http://tt-rss.org)" plugin that adds the ability to share a link from tt-rss to a StatusNet instance (such as [identica](http://identi.ca)):

 ![Screenshot](http://chromic.org/images/ttrss2sn.png)